Kailan Sasabihing Mahal Kita

+Produced and distributed by Viva Films, the film was theatrically released on November 25, 1985.

 Plot

 Arra (Sharon Cuneta) is a young woman involved in a scandal with her ex-boyfriend.
 She was arranged to marry an older man, but close family friend Jake (Christopher De Leon) takes responsibility and enters into a marriage of convenience with Arra, instead.
 Romance blossomed within the pretend-marriage, but Jake’s girlfriend (Cherie Gil) comes back into the scene to express disagreement with the setup.